 Copy the following into the statelite table.
-You will need to determine the IP address of the xCAT MN.
-In our example, the IP address is 10.1.100.1.
+You will need to determine the statelite node range and the IP address of the xCAT MN.
+In our example, the node range is all and the IP address is 10.1.100.1.

-'''

 #node, image, statemnt, comments, disable

-"statelite",,"10.1.100.1:/lite/state",,

-'''
+"all",,"10.1.100.1:/lite/state",,

-7. Create the persistent directory
+- 7. Create the persistent directory

-mkdir -p /lite/state
+- # mkdir -p /lite/state

-8. Ensure policies are set up correctly.
+- 8. Ensure policies are set up correctly.
 When a node boots up, it queries the xCAT database to get the lite-files and the lite-tree.
 In order for this to work, the command must be set in the policy table to allow nodes to request it.
 (This should already be done automatically when xCAT was installed)

-chtab priority=4.7 policy.commands=litefile policy.rule=allow chtab priority=4.8 policy.commands=litetree policy.rule=allow copycds -n rhel5.4 -a s390x /install/RHEL5.4-Server-20090819.0-s390x-DVD.iso
+chtab priority=4.7 policy.commands=litefile policy.rule=allow chtab priority=4.8 policy.commands=litetree policy.rule=allow copycds -n xxx -a s390x /install/yyy.iso where xxx is the distribution name and yyy is the ISO name.